moe-jo99/moe-jo99/README.md

 ## About me
-- 🔭 My interests are making mobile applications and optimizations.
-C/C++ are my favourite languages, due to its lightweight and power.
+- 🔭 My interests are software engineering and optimizations.
+C/C++ are one of my favourite languages due to its lightweight and power.
 - 📫 How to reach me: mchamas5@hotmail.com